Zwothe-Siwada/Zwothe-Siwada/README.md

 - 👋 Hi, I’m Zwothe Siwada

-I am knowledgeable, performance driven, and detail-oriented IT Business Analyst Intern who excels at analyzing business needs and applying IT skills in solving business problems.
+A knowledgeable, performance driven, and detail-oriented IT Business Analyst Intern who excels at analyzing business needs and applying IT skills in solving business problems.
 Possesses great technical expertise, high impact communication skill and ability to perform well in a team.
 I always go an extra